 Molecular mechanisms of Wnt/beta-catenin signalling, telomere maintenance and their regulation by poly(ADP-ribosyl)ation

-In a series of projects, we take a reductionist approach to study how large macromolecular complexes coordinate Wnt/beta-catenin signalling and telomere length homeostasis and how they are controlled by tankyrase-dependent poly(ADP-ribosyl)ation.
+We take a reductionist approach to study how large macromolecular complexes coordinate Wnt/beta-catenin signalling and telomere length homeostasis and how they are controlled by tankyrase-dependent poly(ADP-ribosyl)ation.
 We combine biochemical assays with cryo-electron microscopy and X-ray crystallography to uncover the detailed mechanisms governing the functions of these complexes and their regulation.

 Besides uncovering fundamental mechanisms underlying stem and cancer cell function, we endeavour to understand the molecular basis of disease mutations and open up new opportunities for pharmacological intervention.